hsfl/artemis-cosmos-ground/README.md

 # Artemis Cubesat Kit Ground Station Test Software (Teensy 4.1)

-This repository contains the ground station software designed to run on the Artemis Cubesat Kit's test ground station board.
+This repository contains the HSFL COSMOS ground station software designed to run on the Artemis Cubesat Kit's test ground station board.

 This software is not designed to be used for flight, it is merely designed to be a testing tool.